 Sponge Cake Baklava Recipe Greek Style Pudding?
 Whaaat?

 After showing you how to make the Authentic Greek Baklava, I decided to get a bit more creative and show you how to turn a classic Baklava into a sponge cake (like a pudding).
-It’s easier to make than the usual Baklava as you only have to deal with 2 layers of phyllo only.
+It's easier to make than the usual Baklava as you only have to deal with 2 layers of phyllo only.
 The filling is made in the way we make a cake.
-And once it all bakes beautifully together, it gets soaked in a warm syrup.
-So the basic difference it has with a classic Baklava is, that it’s much softer on the inside with a spongy like texture.
+And once it all bakes beautifully together, it gets soaked in warm syrup.
+So the basic difference it has from a classic Baklava is, that it's much softer on the inside with a spongy-like texture.

 Grab Your Cake Pan And Let's Make The Best Dessert Ever!